MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

 ### Task 2 – Validate the Safe Links policy

 After having waited at least 30 minutes since completing Task 1, you will now test the Safe Links policy that you created that blocks links to the http://tailspintoys.com URL.
+There are two tests that you will perform.
+First, you will send an email from Holly Dickson to the MOD Administrator that includes the blocked http://tailspintoys.com URL.
+You will then log into the MOD Administrators Outlook mailbox and verify that the email never arrived, since the email contained a blocked URL.
+Next, you will log into Holly's Outlook mailbox and locate the sent email containing the blocked URL.
+This verifies that the system sent the email, but since the URL was blocked, it never arrived in the MOD Administrators Inbox.
+Finally, you will select the http://tailspintoys.com URL in the sent email and verify what happens when you try to access this blocked URL.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In your **Microsoft Edge** browser, select the **Home | Microsoft 365** tab and then in the column of app icons on the left side of the screen, select the **Outlook** icon.
 This will open Holly Dickson's mailbox.

 3. **Outlook** will open in a new tab in your browser, and Holly's **Inbox** will be displayed.

 4. Select the **New mail** button in the upper left part of the screen.

 5. In the email form that appears in the right-hand pane, enter the following information:

+    - To: You will be sending an email to the MOD Administrator, so enter **mod** in the **To** field and then select the **MOD Administrator** email address from the user list.

+    - Add a subject: **Test email with an unblocked URL**

+    - Body of the message: **Click this link that contains an unblocked URL.**

+6. Select the entire text string that you just added in the body of the message.

+7. A row of formatting icons should appear.
+Select the **Link** icon, which depicts two half-ovals with a line in between.

+8. In the **Insert link** window that appears, the text that you highlighted in the body of the message should be displayed in the **Display as** field.
+In the **Web address (URL)** field, enter the following URL: **http://adatum.com/aboutus**.

+9. Select **OK**.
+In the body of the email, the message should now be hyperlinked.

+10. Select the **Send** button.
+Select Holly's **Sent Items** folder to verify the message was sent.

+11. Select the **New mail** button in the upper left part of the screen.

+12. In the email form that appears in the right-hand pane, enter the following information:

     - To: You will be sending an email to the MOD Administrator, so enter **mod** in the **To** field and then select the **MOD Administrator** email address from the user list.